hanshasselberg/i0rek.github.io/_drafts/gracefully_restart_postgresql_with_pgbouncer.markdown

 ### Pause and Resume

-I recently stumbled over PGBouncers `PAUSE` and `RESUME` commands<sup>1</sup>. `PAUSE` will wait for every query to finish and close its own connections to the database. `RESUME` will reconnect to the database and run the queries issued while being paused.
-Both commands are transparent to the client, they don't need to reconnect.
-You can `PAUSE`, restart, and `RESUME` your database and nobody will notice!
+I recently stumbled over PGBouncers `PAUSE` and `RESUME` commands<sup>1</sup>. `PAUSE` will make PGBouncer to wait for every query to finish and then close its own connections to the database. `RESUME` will reconnect to the database and run the queries issued while being paused.
+This is transparent for the client, they don't need to reconnect.
+You can `PAUSE`, **restart**, and `RESUME` your database and nobody will notice!

 ### Fin